freekrai/break-simperium/README.md

 Without this file, nothing will work.

+stress_test.sh is a handy tool for stress testing a system, you call it by:

+	time ./stress_test.sh url number-of-clients random-wait

+This will then trigger a test of the url you passed, with a concurrent number of connections specified by number-of-clients

 ## Early tests on post.php and listener.php

 I tested with up to 1,155 concurrent connections over a period of 60 seconds.